 I would suggest making a practice swatch (a smaller version of the pattern) which is usually a 5-6″ piece to make sure your stitches are correctly meeting the required gauge for the project.

 There are many tools like this Susan Bates Gauge Tool to help you out.
-Sometimes your gauge may be bigger or smaller than the required gauge so you will need to use a smaller or larger crochet hook to obtain the correct gauge.
+Occasionally, your gauge may be bigger or smaller than the required gauge, so you will need to use a smaller or larger crochet hook size to obtain the correct gauge.

 Where Do I Find the Gauge in Crochet Patterns?

-What the above example, means is… You will need to make sure that you have 4 ST’s (stitches) for every 2″ of the pattern you are working on.
-Sometimes patterns will even have how high the rows should be.
+What the above example, means is… You will need to make sure that you have 12 stitches for every 4″ of the pattern for 12 rows that equal 4″ high as well.

-The same measuring rule will apply to rows also.
-To help with measuring I like to use a tape measure to make sure my gauge is spot on with every project.
+The same measuring rule will apply to rows as well.
+To help with measuring, I like to use a tape measure to make sure my gauge is spot on with every project.

-I hope this explanation helped and if you have any questions, please feel free to join the Easy Crochet Facebook group where a group of lovely crocheters will be more than happy to help you out.
+I hope this explanation helped and if you need any clarification, please feel free to join the Easy Crochet Facebook group where a group of lovely crocheters will be more than happy to help you out.

 So best way to fix any issues when our gauge does not correspond to what is supposed to be according to the pattern is to move up or down when it comes to the crochet hook size, right?
 Thanks 🙂